OisinDavey/oisindavey.github.io/content/accolades.md

 ---

 ## 2024
+> Hamilton Prize for being in the top nine mathematics undergrads on the island of Ireland.

 > All Ireland Collegiate Programming Contest 4th place.

-> Studentship in geodetics to CERN.
+> Studentship in Geodesy & Software Development at CERN, Geneva.

 > Monsignor Spelman Prize for best performance in second year Pure Maths and Theoretical Physics.